siphesihlemagazi/ruby-events-app/README.md

 # Ruby on rails app

-Hello, this is my ruby on rails Events app.
+Hello, this is my ruby on rails ## Events app v1.

 ## What does it do?